Question: better off single?

 Wouldn’t it be nice if life were that simple?
 But, it’s not.

 In reality, ‘just add man and stir’ doesn’t necessarily make life better or worse.
 I guess it can if you marry a ‘nut;’ then it is definitely worse, but we’re not talking about that right now.

 My life was pretty good as a single woman.
-Sure, it had challenges.
+Sure, it had challenges., still, it wasn’t all bad.
 I had suffered much, endured much and cultivated an identity of strength and resilience.
 Around the time I met my husband, I’d healed from many (but not all) of life’s most traumatic scars.
 My goals were coming within reach and my career was flourishing.
 Daily, I was learning to trust Jesus as my Husband (Isa.
-54:5).
-He met my every need for finances, friendships and spiritual growth.
+54:5) and He delivered.
+He met my every need for my finances, my friendships and my spiritual growth.
 Challenges and all, life was pretty good.